 Susanne is an associate committee member.
 She is a busy mum of two young children now, but used to work for Prospects for People with Learning Disabilities as marketing manager.
-When Prospects, together with other Christian disability charities, put on a conference about the theology of disability in London, she noticed a lady typing live subtitles at all the talks – all day long.
+When Prospects, together with other Christian disability charities, put on a conference on London about the theology of disability, she noticed a lady typing live subtitles at all the talks – all day long.
 By mid-afternoon Susanne could see the lady was exhausted and offered to help, and when Don Mason, then Chairman of Open Ears, saw her doing this he cornered her immediately afterwards to ask her to help at Open Ears; and the rest, so to speak, is history.

 Victor is an associate committee member.
 He is a busy father of two young children and husband to Susanne.
 The kids keep him busy during their waking hours when he is home from work and when they’re not he’s busy doing the long list of jobs Susanne has prepared for him to be done on the house!
 Victor is a designer for Airbus in Filton and met Susanne on holiday in 2011.
 Victor comes as a package with Susanne in helping with everything to do with logistics and technology.